riganti/dotvvm-docs/Pages/concepts/client-side-development/js-directive/call-js-from-dotvvm.md

 > The JS directive feature is new in DotVVM 3.0.

-> The JS directive functionality is not supported in Internet Explorer 11.

 After the JS module is imported using the [JS directive](overview), you can export functions to be called from DotVVM using [static commands](~/pages/concepts/respond-to-user-actions/static-commands).

 ## Declare functions in module